High-intent acne + comedogenic evaluation

 Quick answer: is beef tallow comedogenic?

-Beef tallow can be too occlusive for some acne-prone people, especially if it is used like a full-face night mask or layered over multiple already-rich products.
-That does not mean it breaks everyone out, but it also does not deserve a blanket claim that it is universally acne-safe.
-The most accurate answer is that beef tallow sits in the maybe category for breakout-prone skin: some dry, irritated, or over-treated skin types tolerate a very thin layer well, while oily, congestion-prone skin types often do better avoiding it on the face.
+Beef tallow can be comedogenic for some acne-prone people because it behaves like a rich occlusive, especially when it is used as a full-face night mask or layered over multiple already-heavy products.
+It is not automatically pore-clogging for everyone, but it also should not be marketed as universally non-comedogenic.
+The most accurate answer is that beef tallow belongs in the maybe category for breakout-prone skin: some dry, irritated, or over-treated skin types tolerate a very thin layer well, while oily, congestion-prone skin types often do better avoiding it on the face.

 Who should be most careful or avoid facial use altogether